RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Numerical Results

+So far, our experiments have focused on i.i.d.\ data distributions across nodes.
+While the algorithmic convergence analysis in this paper accommodates heterogeneous local objectives through residual terms involving quantities such as $C_0+\Delta$, the empirical results presented thus far correspond to identically distributed data.
+In this subsection, we investigate the performance of RESIST under explicitly non-i.i.d.\ data partitions.

+Among prior works reporting non-i.i.d.\ experiments are DRSA~\citep{Peng2020ByzantineRobustDS} and BRIDGE~\citep{Fang2022BRIDGE}.
+Since RESIST with $J=2$ coincides with BRIDGE (up to the use of a constant stepsize), a separate comparison with BRIDGE would be redundant.
+We therefore compare RESIST directly with DRSA.

+We consider two non-i.i.d.\ data partitions: an extreme label-skew setting and a moderate label-skew setting.
+In both settings, we fix $M=50$, $b \in \{2,4\}$, $J=11$, and $\rho=0.5$.

+\textbf{Extreme non-i.i.d.\ setting:} We partition the dataset by labels.
+For a network with 50 nodes, all samples labeled ``0'' are assigned to the first five nodes, all samples labeled ``1'' to the next five nodes, and so on, so that each group of five nodes contains data from only a single class.
+This construction induces substantial heterogeneity across nodes.

+As shown in the left panel of Fig.~\ref{fig:convexnoniid}, both algorithms perform well in the faultless setting.
+When the number of compromised links increases to two, the accuracy of both methods decreases by approximately $1\%$, and when it increases to four, the accuracy drops by roughly $3\%$.
+Despite the strong heterogeneity, RESIST maintains high classification accuracy.

+The degradation is less pronounced than that reported in~\citet{Fang2022BRIDGE}, where the gap between faultless and faulty extreme non-i.i.d.\ settings under Byzantine node attacks is approximately $8\%$.
+This difference arises from the attack model: Byzantine node attacks can corrupt local datasets, which is particularly detrimental in extreme non-i.i.d.\ settings where entire classes may be concentrated on a small subset of nodes.
+In contrast, communication-level MITM attacks affect only transmitted messages and do not modify the underlying local datasets.

-\textbf{Moderate non-i.i.d. setting:} We partition the dataset corresponding to its labels and distribute the samples associated with each label evenly to 10 nodes.
-Every node receives only two sets of differently labeled data evenly.
-As we can see from the second figure in Figure~\ref{fig:convexnoniid}, both algorithms perform well in the presence of zero, two, or four compromised links.
-We conclude from the previous two experimental results from the non-i.i.d. setting that less impact will occur if the data distribution is more toward i.i.d..
-Exactly how much the impact on the theoretical convergence guarantee in different non-i.i.d. settings will be one of the future directions of this work.
+\textbf{Moderate non-i.i.d.\ setting:} We again partition the dataset by labels but distribute the samples of each label evenly across ten nodes so that each node receives data from two different classes.
+As shown in the right panel of Fig.~\ref{fig:convexnoniid}, both algorithms maintain strong performance under zero, two, and four compromised links.
+Compared to the extreme case, the performance degradation is milder, indicating that the closer the data distribution is to i.i.d., the smaller the impact of adversarial communication.

+Overall, these experiments demonstrate that RESIST remains empirically robust under heterogeneous data distributions and adversarial communication.
+Although our current statistical analysis does not explicitly characterize classification accuracy under non-i.i.d.\ partitions, the observed behavior is consistent with the role of heterogeneity captured in the algorithmic convergence analysis.